BroerJe/py-notes-srv/README.md

 ## Licence

-This project is licenced under the GNU General Public V2.0 licence.
+This project is licenced under the GNU General Public V2.0 license.
-Please read the included LICENCE.txt for the exact terms.
+Please read the included LICENSE.txt for the exact terms.

 ## Directories